emcrisostomo/latency-simulation/blog-post.md

 > **Latency tails hurt you indirectly: through variability, and variability hurts you through queues.**

 The hardest part of applying queueing theory in production is not the math.
-It is being honest about what our telemetry does — and does not — tell us.
+It is being honest about what our telemetry does, and does not, tell us.